ThuriyaThwin/Chess/README.md

 =====

 Game of chess built using python
-Can be played among 2 players or AI
+Can be played among 2 players or against AI
-Current AI is very Weak
-GUI built using Tkinter
+AI uses minimax, alpha beta pruning and heuristics to decide its moves GUI built using Tkinter

-Work in progress